FeatureBaseDB/cosmosa/README.md

-This repository contains instructions and resources for running Pilosa in conjunction with Microsoft's Azure CosmosDB.
+This repository contains instructions and resources for running Pilosa in conjunction with Microsoft's Azure Cosmos DB.
 We describe a demo which includes:

-- generating data and writing it to CosmosDB.
+- generating data and writing it to Cosmos DB.
-- creating a Function App to process the CosmosDB change feed
+- creating a Function App to process the Cosmos DB change feed
 - running `pdk http` from the [PDK](https://github.com/pilosa/pdk) to receive the change feed and index it in Pilosa.
 - running [Pilosa](https://github.com/pilosa/pilosa)
-- querying Pilosa and CosmosDB and comparing the results!
+- querying Pilosa and Cosmos DB and comparing the results!

 ### Before you start
 Make sure you have an Azure account and can log in to the Azure web portal.
 Then, [install the azure CLI tool.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)